AkshDesai04/SummerInternship2024_D23IT159/README.md

 - Day 5: Finalizing Basic Projects
   - Reviewed and finalized the basic HTML, CSS, and JavaScript projects.
   - Prepared for the next week's major projects.

+  - ## ⿢ Week 2
+### 10th June 2024
+- Open-ATS Project Kickoff
+  - Discussed the project requirements and initial setup for Open-ATS.
+  - Started working on the user authentication module.